 SPONTEANETY AND PROBLEM SOLVING

 Guiding students through improvisation exercises allows them to think “outside of the box” by allowing them to use their imaginations to create whatever they want, knowing there is no judgment in their creations.
 When given the space to explore and heighten they will naturally feel free to solve problems in unconventional ways through trial by error.
 Again, there’s no wrong way in improvisation and there are always multiple ways to doing things.

 If you’re looking for an opportunity for your child to improve his or her confidence, be less timid, improve communication skills, be supportive of others, think quickly and adapt to his or her environment (or situations), a Speech + Drama class may be the answer you’ve been looking for.
 The ability to think in the moment through improvisation is a “real life” skill that is valuable for every child.
 Oh, and, one more thing, they’ll have fun since improvisation offers an “anything goes” playtime experience.

-BECAUSE WE KNOW THAT CHILDRREN LEARN BEST WHEN THEY ARE HAVING FUN!
+BECAUSE WE KNOW THAT CHILDREN LEARN BEST WHEN THEY ARE HAVING FUN!

-AUTHOR: Anna Keno (ATCL, ASB, BSLT, MNZSTA) - GIANT LEAPS Speech & Drama Teacher
+AUTHOR - Anna Keno, Speech + Drama Teacher (ATCL, ASB, BSLT, MNZSTA) GIANT LEAPS Speech Company.

 Posted: Monday 9 May 2016